-- 372. Plaintiffs hereby incorporate by reference all stated paragraphs. - 373.
-By reason of the aforementioned rules, regulations, acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Justin Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, Faith, Nichols, Urbanic, Lacey, Switzer, Jason Smith, Robert Smith, John Doe Police Officers 8 and 9, the AACC, Beydoun, and Haidous have deprived Plaintiffs of their right to religious exercise in violation of the Free Exercise Clause of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 374.
-Plaintiffs' expressive religious activity as set forth in this Complaint is protected by both the Free Speech Clause and the Free Exercise Clause of the First Amendment. - 375.
-As set forth in this Complaint, Defendants targeted Plaintiffs for selective and disfavored treatment because of Plaintiffs' expressive religious activity in violation of the Free Exercise Clause of the First Amendment. - 376.
-By targeting Plaintiffs' religious speech activities for disfavored treatment because Plaintiffs are Christian who challenge Islam and seek to convert Muslims to Christianity and because Plaintiffs are associated with Acts 17, as set forth in this Complaint, Defendants' actions violated the Free Exercise Clause of the First Amendment.
+- 374. Plaintiffs hereby incorporate by reference all stated paragraphs. - 375.
+By reason of the aforementioned acts, policies, practices, procedures, and/or customs, created, adopted, and enforced under color of state law, Defendants City, O'Reilly, Haddad, Mrowka, Kapanowski, Smith, Ballard, Micallef, Matteocci, Fawaz, Gafford, John Doe Police Officers 1 through 9, Beydoun, and Haidous have deprived Plaintiffs of their right to religious exercise in violation of the Free Exercise Clause of the First Amendment as applied to the states and their political subdivisions under the Fourteenth Amendment to the United States Constitution and 42 U.S.C. § 1983. - 376.
+Plaintiffs' expressive religious activity as set forth in this Complaint is protected by both the Free Speech Clause and the Free Exercise Clause of the First Amendment. - 377.
+Defendants targeted Plaintiffs for selective and disfavored treatment because of Plaintiffs' expressive religious activity in violation of the Free Exercise Clause of the First Amendment. - 378.
+By targeting Plaintiffs' religious speech activities for disfavored treatment because Plaintiffs are Christian who challenge Islam and seek to convert Muslims to Christianity and because Plaintiffs are associated with Acts 17, Defendants' actions violated the Free Exercise Clause of the First Amendment.

-- 377. As set forth in this Complaint, by arresting Plaintiffs Qureshi, Wood, Rezkalla, and Ms. Mayel on June 18, 2010, Defendant police officers knowingly aided and abetted Defendant Haidous' unlawful plan "to do whatever it takes to get rid of" Plaintiffs in violation of Plaintiffs' right to the free exercise of religion. - 378.
-As set forth in this Complaint, Defendants' adverse actions against Plaintiffs were designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices, which Defendants disfavor, in violation of the Free Exercise Clause of the First Amendment. - 379.
-Defendants' Literature Distribution Restriction and its enforcement against Plaintiffs as set forth in this Complaint were designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices in violation of the Free Exercise Clause of the First Amendment. - 380.
-Defendants' Heckler's Veto Policy and its enforcement against Plaintiffs as set forth in this Complaint were designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices in violation of the Free Exercise Clause of the First Amendment. - 381.
-Defendants' Free Speech Zone Policy as set forth in this Complaint is selectively enforced and designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices in violation of the Free Exercise Clause of the First Amendment. - 382.
+- 379. Defendants' adverse actions against Plaintiffs were designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices, which Defendants disfavor, in violation of the Free Exercise Clause of the First Amendment. - 380.
+Defendants' Literature Distribution Restriction and its enforcement against Plaintiffs as set forth in this Complaint were designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices in violation of the Free Exercise Clause of the First Amendment. - 381.
+Defendants' Heckler's Veto Policy and its enforcement against Plaintiffs as set forth in this Complaint were designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices in violation of the Free Exercise Clause of the First Amendment. - 382.
+Defendants' Free Speech Zone Policy as set forth in this Complaint is selectively enforced and designed to persecute or oppress Plaintiffs' religion and Plaintiffs' religious practices in violation of the Free Exercise Clause of the First Amendment. - 383.
 As a direct and proximate result of Defendants' violation of the Free Exercise Clause of the First Amendment, Plaintiffs have suffered irreparable harm, including the loss of their fundamental constitutional rights, entitling them to declaratory and injunctive relief and damages.